nmullah/python-party/README.md

 Greetings,

 This repository contains beginner-intermediate practice problems using Python.
-As a bio grad from ucsb, my tech experience is existent! but must be deepened.
-I'm hoping to bridge gaps in our knowledge of our biology and the world, coding/ML/AI tools are the forefront of executing this change!!
+As a bio grad from ucsb, my tech experience is existent, but must be deepened.
+I'm hoping to learn how to leverage tech to bridge gaps in our knowledge of our biology and the world, coding/ML/AI tools are the forefront of executing this change!!